AY2223-IS4302-G18/is4302-project/docs/ProjectReport.md

     * This phase marks the end of a successful event where ETH will be released to seller.

 #### Commence Bidding
-Commence bidding function changes the event bid state to “bidding”, allowing buyers to start bidding for the ticket.
-Only the original organiser is allowed to commence bidding and bid state must be “initial” when this function is called, after which bid state will be changed to “bidding”.
+Commence bidding function changes the event state to “bidding”, allowing buyers to start bidding for the ticket.
+Only the original organiser is allowed to commence bidding and event state must be “initial” when this function is called, after which event state will be changed to “bidding”.
 ```
 eventContract.setEventState(eventId, Event.eventState.bidding);
 ```